gSchool/ada-1-intro-to-ruby/04-oop/intro-to-classes.md

 --- | --- | ---
 [Class](https://en.wikipedia.org/wiki/Class_(computer_programming)) | Code that defines a _template_ for creating similar objects, namely by defining generic state and behavior | A blueprint; A cookie cutter that defines a very specific shape
 [Object](https://en.wikipedia.org/wiki/Object_(computer_science)) | An instance of a class; a literal manifestation of a class; data that was created by class instantiation | A house made from a blueprint for a house; a cookie made from a cookie cutter
-[Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) | A programming paradigm that says data can be described as "objects," or things that have their own state and behavior
+[Object-Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) | A programming paradigm that says data can be described as "objects," or things that have their own state and behavior | Not only making cookies using a cookie cutter, but having the ability to design _**your own**_ cookie cutters

 ### State and Behavior